-[ Updated 28 Dec 2016* ] Hokey Pokey comes into the indoor play scene in Singapore in 2012.
+[ Updated 28 Dec 2017 Play ground closed.]
+Hokey Pokey comes into the indoor play scene in Singapore in 2012.
 This space is targeted at kids 6 mths – 6 years old and aimed to provide a place where kids can learn through play while the adults relax.

 The owners kindly invited us to check it out, so off we go even though we had thought it might not be our cup of tea initially.